estatewatch/estatewatch.github.io/content/estates/cambridgeroad.md

 * £130M for the social rented units of which £60M grant funding.
 * £29M for the shared equity units for leaseholders

-Combined with £60M funding agreed by the Mayor, that's £250M of public money to replace a Council estate of 832 homes - more than £300k is being spent demolishing and replacing each home.

 Despite it being one of the Mayor's requirements for estate redevelopments, the application provides no cost/benefit analysis of refurbishment vs demolition.
 So it is impossible to say whether these public funds could be better spent exploring the [environmental, social and economic benefits of refurbishment](http://estatewatch.london/refurbishment).
 Neither does the application say anything about the Mayor's requirement that demolition is pursued as a last resort.
 The Mayor's [stage 1 report](https://gla.force.com/pr/s/planning-application/a0i4J000002UOhyQAG/20206860?tabset-c2f3b=2) for the scheme simply says this:

 ![Cambridge road estate image](src/images/screenshot-2021-08-26-at-18-07-29-pdu-case-report-xxxx-yy-date-gla-6860-stage-1-report-28-02-21-pdf.png)